Dingle Walk, Day 6

 Annascaul to Dingle (20km/13.5mi)

-This route was the second prettiest hike of the trip, with light rain off & on and a long stop at the rocky cliffs surrounding Minard Castle.
+The section from Annascaul to Dingle was the second prettiest hike of the Dingle Way, with intermittent light rain and a long stop at the rocky cliffs surrounding Minard Castle.
 I could easily envision a Count of Monte Christo scene here or at the very least some smugglers bringing in French wine.
-This was our third day straight of walking 10+miles, which we had NEVER done and these flat-landers were pretty sore early on that morning.
-Dining options along our route were limited so when we stumbled on Kate’s Cross, a VERY tiny gas station/convenience store, we were thrilled with their simple offerings.
-A table, some chairs, a toilet, and toasted ham & cheese sandwich with coleslaw — bliss!

 Continue Reading